Kenya Food Guide

 Muratina (Honey Wine)

-Muratina is a traditional alcoholic beverage made from fermented honey, sugar cane, and various fruits.
-It has a sweet and slightly tart flavor and is often consumed during cultural ceremonies and celebrations.
+Muratina is a traditional brew made from fermented honey, sugar cane and fruit.
+It tastes sweet with a slight tartness and turns up at cultural ceremonies and celebrations.

 Busaa (Millet Beer)

-Busaa is a traditional beer made from fermented millet or sorghum.
-It has a thick, porridge-like consistency and a slightly sour taste.
-It is commonly consumed in Western Kenya, particularly among the Luhya community.
+Busaa is a traditional beer of fermented millet or sorghum, thick like porridge and a little sour.
+It's most common in Western Kenya, particularly among the Luhya.

 Chang'aa (Distilled Spirit)

-Chang'aa is a potent distilled spirit made from fermented maize, millet, or sorghum.
-It is widely consumed in various parts of Kenya and is known for its high alcohol content.
+Chang'aa is a strong distilled spirit made from fermented maize, millet or sorghum.
+It's drunk in many parts of Kenya and known for its high alcohol content.

 Soft Beverages